Samsung/TizenTVApps/README.md

 How to Run
 ------------
 - Clone this repository to your desktop
-- Install the Tizen TV Web SDK 1.5 (available here: http://www.samsungdforum.com/TizenDevtools/SdkDownload )
+- Install the Tizen TV Web 1.5 (available here: https://developer.samsung.com/smarttv/develop/getting-started/setting-up-sdk/installing-tv-sdk.html)
 - Launch the Tizen IDE and import each app's folder into your workspace
 - After important, right-click on the app's folder and choose Run As > Tizen TV Web Simulator Application (Samsung TV)